Note: The GroupBy arg should be the values of the dayOfWeek column

 register(user_defined_name)[source]

-Register this GroupBy object and underlying components with the Arkouda server
+Register this GroupBy object and underlying components with the Arkouda server.

 Parameters: